Foreign relations of India: West

-India has entertained the Israeli Prime Minister in a visit in 2003, and Israel has entertained Indian dignitaries such as Finance Minister Jaswant Singh in diplomatic visits.
+India entertained the Israeli Prime Minister in a visit in 2003, and Israel has entertained Indian dignitaries such as Finance Minister Jaswant Singh in diplomatic visits.
 India and Israel collaborate in scientific and technological endeavours.
 Israel's Minister for Science and Technology has expressed interest in collaborating with the Indian Space Research Organisation (ISRO) towards using satellites to better manage land and other resources.
-Israel has also expressed interest in participating in ISRO's Chandrayaan Mission involving an unmanned mission to the moon.
-On 21 January 2008, India successfully launched an Israeli spy satellite into orbit from Sriharikota space station in southern India.
+Israel has also expressed interest in participating in ISRO's Chandrayaan Mission involving an uncrewed mission to the moon.
+On 21 January 2008, India successfully launched an Israeli spy satellite into orbit from the Sriharikota space station in southern India.

 Israel and India share intelligence on terrorist groups.
 They have developed close defence and security ties since establishing diplomatic relations in 1992.
 India has bought more than $5 billion worth of Israeli equipment since 2002.
 In addition, Israel is training Indian military units and in 2008 was discussing an arrangement to give Indian commandos instruction in counter-terrorist tactics and urban warfare.
 In December 2008, Israel and India signed a memorandum to set up an Indo-Israel Legal Colloquium to facilitate discussions and exchange programmes between judges and jurists of the two countries.

 Following the Israeli invasion of Lebanon in 2006, India stated that the Israeli use of force was "disproportionate and excessive".

-India-Israel relationship has been very close and warm under the premiership of Narendra Modi since 2014.
+The India-Israel relationship has been very close and warm under the premiership of Narendra Modi since 2014.
 In 2017, he was the first ever Prime Minister of India to visit Israel.